Joan Vaux (lady-in-waiting): Lady Governess

 She was summoned to wait upon Queen Elizabeth for the arrival of Catherine of Aragon in 1501.
 Shortly before the Infanta's marriage to Prince Arthur, according to The Recyt of the Ladie Kateryne, on 6 November Joan was at Dogmersfield Park and partnered Prince Arthur in a Spanish dance accompanied by Catherine's musicians, "Lady Guildford danced right pleasant and honourably".

+Queen Elizabeth's accounts mention that Lady Guildford gave her money to play at dice at Ewelme in October 1502.
+She was paid her wage in March 1503, and then accompanied Princess Margaret to Scotland.
+Margaret had written "Cest marguerite" in Lady Guildford's prayer book.
+Lady Guildford attended Margaret's wedding to James IV at Holyrood Abbey.
+In Scotland, James IV gave Joan a gold chain in October 1503, and his goldsmith John Currour set a precious stone for her in January 1504.

 After her husband died in Jerusalem in 1506, where he had gone on pilgrimage, she once again entered the household of Margaret Beaufort, where she remained until the latter's death in 1509.
 By 1510, she had retired from the court, and was living on a small pension in a house in Blackfriars, London.
 That same year, she inherited a life interest in a house in Southwark, along with lands in Norfolk and Suffolk from Sir Thomas Brandon.
 She was compelled to pay Brandon's nephew, Sir William Sidney, the sum of 20 marks a year in rent.
 She leased the Southwark property back to Brandon's heir, Charles Brandon, 1st Duke of Suffolk.